Tribal revolts in India before Indian independence

 Below is given a chronological record of tribal and peasant revolts in India before independence from British rule in the 1947.
 The list covers those tribal uprisings that occurred during the period of British rule in India.

 18th century

-1766-71 - Chuar rebellion led by Jagannath Singh first tribal revolt in India.
-Mishra, Asha; Paty, Chittaranjan Kumar (2010).
-Tribal Movements in Jharkhand, 1857-2007.
-Concept Publishing Company.
-ISBN 978-81-8069-686-2.;
+1767-1833 - The Chuar Rebellion was a prolonged tribal uprising against British East India Company oppression in the Jungle Mahals region, led by figures like Jagannath Singh Patar, Durjan Singh, Rani Shiromani, Madhav Singha Dev and Ganga Narayan Singh.

 1770-1787 - Chakma revolt in Chittagong Hill Tracts.

-1771-1809 - Chuar revolt by Bhumij tribes of Jungle Mahals.

-1774-1779: Halba Dongar by Halba tribes in Bastar state against British armies and the Marathas.
+1774-1779 Halba Dongar by Halba tribes in Bastar state against British armies and the Marathas.